 In “Bullying is not ok” - A Scheme of Work, Margaret Branscombe uses My Parents by Stephen Spender to show how a poem can offer a starting point for a piece of drama work and how that process can fold back and illuminate the poem itself.
 This is a description of work that Branscombe has undertaken with her students and comes vividly to life as she shares their writing with us.
 It is very clearly laid out and will prove useful to young teachers and teachers of English looking for more innovative and creative ways of exploring text.

 In On the Relationship of Living Through Drama and Bondian Theatre Adam Bethlenfalvy shares with us the paper that has been published by Trinity (see above).
 His contribution to the Dublin Conference was born out of the work he undertook for his PhD.
-His abstract articulates his intentions:
+His extract articulates his intentions:

 Living Through Drama is an approach within the field of Drama in Education that focusses on offering participants an experiential relationship to fictional situations that open human, moral dilemmas.
 This paper describes a process of matching this approach with the contemporary theatre theory and dramaturgy of the playwright Edward Bond, whose central aim is to create gaps in meaning for audiences.
 These gaps offer space for the audience members to make meaning of what they see on stage.
 The research reported here explored if gaps in meaning and the living through experience of improvisation can be created at the same time by bringing together these two approaches.